 Brand owners will be hesitant to give you approval for their products if you are a new seller without anything to back you up.
 As a result, getting started may be more difficult than the process of selling itself.

-To get a wholesale discount, sellers usually have to buy huge volumes of items, sometimes in thousands.
+To get a wholesale discount, sellers’ MOQ can’t be low.
+They usually have to buy huge volumes of items, sometimes in thousands.
 Because of the potential impact on their cash flow, this is not a good option for sellers that receive a modest volume of orders.